Utah vs. BYU Football

 Game Theory

 Why do I point out unsportsmanship in college football?
 Well, it plays into a concept of game theory with teams.
 Game theory is a simulation to see the relationship between people and environments.
-The classic ones are non-zero sum games and zero sum games.
-Non-zero sum games is where everyone participating wins or loses, and zero sum game is where there is a loser and a winner.
+The classic ones are non-zero and zero-sum games.
+A non-zero-sum game is where everyone participating wins or loses, and a zero-sum game is where there is a loser and a winner.
 Numerically, a win represents a 1 and a loss represents a -1.
-So in a zero sum game, the sum of a win and a loss with opposing teams comes out to 0.
-Where as in a non-zero sum game, everybody gets a 1.
+So in a zero-sum game, the sum of a win and a loss with opposing teams comes out to 0.
+Whereas in a non-zero-sum game, everybody gets a 1 or a 0.

-Additional details of game theory include person types in the relationship.
-These person types may be cheats, copycats, and cooperatives.
-Each one of these person types has several different variants; for example, copycats could always copy in a relationship or only copy up to a certain point.
+Additional details of game theory include person types in the game relationship.
+These person types may be cheats, copycats, and cooperators.
+Each person type has several different variants; for example, copycats could always copy in a relationship or only copy up to a certain point.
 Thinking about how these types interact with each other often piques my interest.

 I absolutely love this website and how it simulates relationships of person types in a prisoner’s dilemma game.
-I recommend everyone to visit.
-Personally I am heartened by the simulation, because it shows how copycats are longlasting.
+I recommend everyone visit.
+Personally, I am heartened by the simulation because it shows how copycats are long-lasting.
 Unfortunately, it also shows that cheats are more successful in the short term.
-These units of time are all relative of course, so I might need to practice some patience as the copycat people come out on top of the cheats.
+These units of time are all relative, of course, so I might need to practice some patience as the copycat people come out on top of the cheats.

 This for That

-It’s been an interesting few weeks with so many current events that reminds me of game theory.
-Charlie Kirk got assassinated, the government shuts down, Kimmel suspended, Israeli hostages recovered, shootings, arson, stabbings, and the list can go on and on.
+It’s been an interesting few weeks with so many current events that remind me of game theory: Charlie Kirk assassinated, the government shuts down, Kimmel suspended, Israeli hostages recovered, shootings, arson, stabbings, and the list can go on and on.
 For myself, even hearing minimal detail about these events indicates to me how much extreme competition is taking hold of modern culture.

 The first and foremost event related to a zero-sum game is Charlie Kirk getting assassinated.
 What a terrible event to occur, and it is sad that this event probably was a result of a win-lose mentality.
 As far as it is determined while writing this post, generally speaking the motivation of the shooter was probably to eliminate a strong opposing viewpoint.

-In addition to the motivation of the shooter, it is shocking and absurd to see video clips of random strangers celebrate the death of Charlie Kirk.
+In addition to the motivation of the shooter, it is shocking and absurd to see video clips of random strangers celebrating the death of Charlie Kirk.
 Really?
-You’re celebrating the murder of an individual for practicing their freedom of speech that you also have the freedom to do so?
+You’re celebrating the murder of an individual for practicing their freedom of speech when you also have the freedom to do so?
 It seems absolutely hypocritical and unethical.
 This is where cheering the opposing side’s pain gets confusing and weird.
-The privileges and opposing side enjoys are very commonly the same privileges that oneself enjoys.
-It seems to border circular reasoning.
+The privileges the opposing side enjoys are very commonly the same privileges that oneself enjoys.
+It seems to border on circular reasoning.

 Celebrating the pain of the opposing side should never be a rationale for how humans treat another person.
 So many popular and peaceful movements in history are full of people being peaceful in order to practice radical forgiveness and acceptance.
 When people start thinking in terms of one huge team, the success of culture and society is apparent.